-It's called QLED, which you may think is incredibly similar to OLED.
-That's no coincidence, as both TV types are battling to take the top spot as the best tech out there.
+You may think that name is incredibly similar to OLED and that's no coincidence, as both TV types are battling to attract the attention of TV buyers.

 But what exactly is QLED?
 How does it work?
 And how does it differ to OLED?
 Allow us to explain.

 What is QLED?

 The name came about in 2017 because the TVs use quantum dot technology on an LED panel.
 Quantum dot + LED = QLED.
 We explain more about quantum dots below.

 Although there was quite a song and dance about the new technology at launch, it wasn't actually new.
 It was an evolution of the quantum dot technology in Samsung's TVs, first introduced in 2015.
 The evolution of the name was really a marketing move to rival OLED (organic light emitting diode) at the high-end.

 At the time, Samsung pushed the message that QLED was a superior technology with a number of advantages over OLED.
 It's part of the on-going battle for superiority between LED-based TVs and OLED TV.

 Samsung also formed the QLED Alliance with Hisense and TCL and you'll find QLED TVs sold from brands other than Samsung.